 IR35 in the Private Sector

-If your contract is with a Private Sector client then it is your responsibility to determine your status under IR35 and you bear the tax risk if you get it wrong.
-In determining this status it would be useful for you to take professional advice and this is where having a contractor specialist accountant perform reviews of your contract and working practices really pays off.
+If your contract is with a Private Sector client, currently it is your responsibility to determine your status under IR35 and you bear the tax risk if you get it wrong.
+HMRC do carry out IR35 investigations, and if you have determined that your contract is outside of IR35 but the authorities decide that you’re ‘deemed employed’, there will be more tax to pay and HMRC could apply tax retrospectively.
+This is why it’s useful for you to take professional advice to determine your status.
+Working with a specialist contractor accountant offering unlimited IR35 reviews included in their fee really pays off.

 IR35 in the Public Sector

 When working in the Public Sector, hirers will have to determine the employment status of the contractors they engage.
 Having determined the contractor’s status, Public Sector hirers will then have to inform the ‘fee payer’ (often the supplying agency) whether the contractor should be paid net or gross of tax.
 IR35 decisions should be carried out on a case-by-case basis (as mandated by HMRC).
 However, decisions on IR35 are still more likely to be risk averse and some contractors remain wary of Public Sector assignments for this reason.
 So it’s important to remember that although some contractors remain wary of Public Sector assignments, they don’t mean you’ll automatically be working inside IR35.